deng-ai-lab/PW-FNet/README.md

  Official implementation.

 #### News
 Since our paper is currently under review, we are only open-sourcing the rain removal-related code at this stage.
 Once the paper is accepted, we will open-source all the code.
 If you have any other academic-related requests or discussions, please feel free to raise them in the issue section or contact me via email.

-Thank you very much!
+**We sincerely hope that if you find our work useful, you will kindly star our project and cite our paper appropriately!
+Thank you very much!**

 - **Aug 13, 2025:** Our paper is available at [https://arxiv.org/pdf/2507.13663](https://arxiv.org/pdf/2507.13663).